• Skip to primary navigation

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-If you enjoyed these blueberry cream cheese Danish pastries, perhaps you’d like to try some of my other easy baking recipes:
+If you enjoyed these blueberry cream cheese Danish pastries, perhaps you'd like to try these similar recipes from my cake, biscuits and dessert recipes collection:

 A blueberry cream cheese Danish pastry on a cooling rack.